mika-sims/Five-Elements-Game/README.md

 Wireframes were designed using [Balsamiq](https://balsamiq.com).
 Although wireframes show a very basic and simple design, a different result was obtained by modeling ideas and other sources that came to mind during the project development phase.

-Wireframes design fils can be find at [Wireframe](assets/wireframes) image folder.
+Wireframes design fils can be find at [Wireframes](assets/wireframes) folder.

 [Back to top](#contents)

+## Design

+The page design has emerged as a result of a long-term research.

+### Typography

+Two fonts are preferred to have a simple design.
+Fonts are imported using the googlefonts API.
+"Poppins" is used in the body of the page and in all CTAs, "Roboto Condensed" in all titles, and the sans-serif font family is used as the fallback of both fonts.

+The main design of the page was developed by modeling a challenge on the [Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH) site.